Frequently Asked Questions about Microsoft Teams

 Anyone from the team can join.
 Team meetings include audio, video, and screen sharing.
 You always have a meeting space, and you’ll never need a room or projector.

-To start a team meeting, click in a new conversation:
+To start a team meeting, click in a new conversation.
+You can also keep the context of the current conversation by clicking in an existing conversation:

 The Microsoft Teams app works in the the following desktop browsers: